 Lenders have different application questions, but if you expect their questions, then you enter the loan process already prepared with your answers.
 Look for a lender that does not require any application fees or upfront fees.
 Why pay extra even before you are approved?
 Let the lender serve you by finding the right type of business loan for your medical practice.

-SHOP AROUND FOR THE BEST LOAN FOR YOUR BUSINESS
+SHOP AROUND FOR THE BEST LOAN FOR YOUR MEDICAL PRACTICE

 Finally, the time has come to apply for a business loan.
 You did your homework.
 You asked the tough questions (If you didn’t ask the tough questions, go back to the previous sections and review.
 You don’t want to get to this stage without taking the time to think carefully how you will use the loan and what kind of loan you need.).
 You talked with your business partners.
 You are ready to approach a lender.